Shoebill, Gorilla and Chimps in 1 Week!

 Drive to Kibale.
 Stay at lodge in or near park with good birding possibilities – especially for owling

 Day 3.
-Kibale Chimps and Antpitta.
+Kibale Chimps and Pitta.

 Day 4.
 Drive to Queen Elizabeth National park.